Leeps-Lab/otree_visual_markets/README.md

 # 📈 Visual Markets

 This oTree app is designed to visualize continuous double auction markets using heatmaps, utility grids, and other dynamic elements.
-It is **built for oTree 3.x** and is **not compatible with oTree Lite (oTree 5+)**.

 ## 🔧 Example Session Config